yunguan-wang/Spacia/README.md

 # R interface

 For users who want to directly access the core of Spacia and perform more flexible analyses (we strongly encourage you to do so) , we provide an R interface that showcases the few key steps.
 Please remember to customize the workflow according to your needs/datasets.
 This interface showcases our suggested pipeline of data processing, and the codes should be self-explanatory.
 Our analysis codes of the prostate Merscope data (Fig. 2) are derived based on this workflow.
 The major pre-processing, inference, and post-processing steps shown in this R interface are overall consistent with those in `spacia.py`.
 We expect different SRT technologies to generate data in different formats and vary in quality.
 For maximum performance, we suggest that users perform data pre-processing and thorough quality filtering on their own, then massage the filtered data to the right format to feed into the core of Spacia.
+Please checkout our [**workflow for spatial gene signature analysis python notebook**](tutorials/SpaciaR_Example_Workflow.ipynb) to run your own analysis and generate plots.

 ## Installation

-In additiona to the R packages for `spacia.py`, the following are needed:
+In addition to the R packages for `spacia.py`, the following are needed to be installed:
-#### for I/O and job management
-- optparse
-- filelock
-#### for gene cutoffs plots
-- ggplot2
-- patchwork
-- scales
-- gridExtra
-- dplyr

 Installation commands:
 ```
 R
 #core packages
-install.packages(c('coda', 'ggmcmc', 'Rcpp', 'RcppArmadillo', 'rjson'))
+install.packages(c('coda', 'ggmcmc', 'Rcpp', 'RcppArmadillo', 'rjson', 'diptest', 'RcppProgress', 'jsonlite'))

 #R interface specific packages
-install.packages(c('optparse', 'filelock', 'ggplot2', 'patchwork', 'scales', 'gridExtra', 'dplyr'))
+install.packages(c('optparse', 'filelock', 'ggplot2', 'patchwork', 'scales', 'gridExtra', 'dplyr', 'RColorBrewer'))
 ```

 ## Test installation